spitsh/spitsh/README.md

 * The actual Spit source code is under `resources/src`
 * The core spit modules are under `resouces/core-lib` (right now just `Test.sp`)
 * The spec tests are in `spec`.

-## Contribute

-There's a lot to do before Spit becomes a genuinely useful tool.

-* If you like grammars and abstract syntax trees you can help develop the compiler
-* You can add support for an operating system/userland by writing Spit code that passes the [spec tests](spec)
-* Try it out, provide bug reports, useful criticism and feature ideas under the issues github tab
-* Figure out how it works and write documentation